 It has been seven years since Marc Andreessen published his now infamous article Why Software is Eating the World.
-It is the same number of years since Wiredelta was founded where I, along with the other partners, have enjoyed a front seat row.
-We have built software with some of the most ambitious companies and entrepreneurs, observing first hand how software is eating the world.
+It is the same number of years since Wiredelta was founded, where we have built software for some of the most ambitious companies and entrepreneurs, enjoying a front seat row on how software is eating the world.

 But more importantly, we have witnessed how software is feeding the world.

-Androids and iPhones have made your separate video camera, GPS, digital watch, alarm clock, MP3 player, encyclopedia and video game console obsolete, technology that would have cost you $900,000 just three decades ago(4).
+Androids and iPhones have made your standalone video camera, GPS, digital watch, alarm clock, MP3 player, encyclopedia and video game console obsolete.
+Technology that would have cost you a grand total of $900,000 just a few decades ago(4)!

 Beyond applications, services are following suit.
 Everything from financial services, to transportation to education to media to rental services are getting demonetized(5).